 Choose Glycine max as the target,

-Choose an orthology definition they feel most comfortable with,
+Choose an orthology definition and threshold

-Choose he different interaction they want to infer.

-Then they simply click on the “Run Interolog” button and wait for the link to their network.
+Click on the “Run Interolog” button

+Wait for the link to a network.
-Coexpression networks can provide insight into when the two genes or proteins are most likely interacting with each other.
-For example, coexpression data from a specific experiment can be used to refine putative regulatory interactions.
-Following the previous example, if the biologist wants to an Infernet network of Glycine max based on training with Medicago, they can simply

-Click on Co-expression under edge types,

-Select Medicago under training species and then

-Click on the button below it (“Run Infernet”) and this will produce an Infernet network.

-Multispecies voted network: As mentioned earlier there can be several different types of networks, some derived experimentally and some based on different homology methods.
-The multispecies voted network functionality will allow researchers combine any type of networks and from any number of species.
-The end result will be one multi-species network where the edges and nodes have confidence values based on votes (see Aim 2).
+Multispecies voted network: The multispecies elected network will allow researchers to combine any type of networks and from any number of species into one multi-species network where the edges and nodes have confidence values based on votes (in the style of Aim 2).
+See figure 6?

 To provide this feature to the community, we will create a Network Cart in VirtualPlant (www.virtualplant.org) (Katari et al 2010) where biologists will be able to store, manage, and refine their networks.
-Currently VirtualPlant supports a “gene cart” whose primary function in VirtualPlant is to allow biologists to manage and refine gene using available tools.
-The success of this approach has been shared earlier in the proposal and we feel confident that it will allow biologists with no computer experience to perform some very sophisticated queries with their gene network interaction data.
+Because our user community of biologists find the existing “gene cart” idea very intuitive, we believe that they will perform some very sophisticated queries with their network carts as well.